Bhaumik-Tandan/Birthday_pygame/README.md

-# Project Title
+# Customizable Birthday snake game

-Customizable Birthday snake game
+A customisable game developed using pygames library in python

 ## Sample Gameplay